v-sbradley/bacx-pr/topics/rn-repo.md

 Each version folder (April19, October18, and April18) contains:
 - **toc.md**, which controls the left nav for all products in that release
 - **change-history.md**, which contains information about additions, deletions, and other changes in all products in that release
+	- **Note:** April19 does not have a change history topic yet.
+We don't need one until after it ships for the first time.
 - a folder for each product area

 Each product-area folder contains: